The A3 report: Lean Management, a problem-solving solution

 Whether acting as coach, client, or consultant, everyone can take part and give others food for thought with ideas, drawings and documents.

-With Live, Board Hybrid’s built-in videoconferencing solution, co-development workshops can be organized with groups who are either on site or remote.
+With Live, Board's built-in videoconferencing solution, co-development workshops can be organized with groups who are either on site or remote.

-This template can be used along with one or more others from the template library, which offers new features every week, to create a unique experience.
+This Template can be used along with one or more others from the Template library, which offers many ways to create a unique experience.